Meet Semhar Araia

 Get to know a bit more about Semhar's leadership experience in diaspora affairs, US-Africa relations, and global development.

 Looking to book Semhar for a speaking engagement?
-Contact [email protected]!

 Learn More

-Short Bio
+Brief Bio

 Full Bio

 As the CEO and founder of The Diaspora Academy, Semhar Araia is a recognized thought leader, strategic advisor and policy practitioner on diaspora engagement, African affairs, women's leadership and global development.
-She has been named one of the Most Influential People of African Descent, and is the recipient of global awards and honors for her work.

 Semhar is a recognized leader and pioneer.
 She was honored by President Barack Obama as a White House Champion of Change, The Root's Top 100 list, OkayAfrica’s Top100 Women, and MIPAD’s list of Top 100 Most Influential People of African Descent.
 Semhar is also recognized as one of the five individuals in the Smithsonian National Museum of African-American History and Culture's Next-Generation Voices exhibit and in her University of Saint Thomas alma mater magazine.